GrammaTech/clang-mutate/man/clang-mutate.template.md

 # DESCRIPTION

-`clang-mutate` performs a number of local source-to-source transformations (or mutations) over C language source.
+`clang-mutate` performs a number of local source-to-source transformations (or mutations) over C language source.  `clang-mutate` may also be used to print information of program source in JSON format.

 This tool uses the Clang Tooling infrastructure, see http://clang.llvm.org/docs/LibTooling.html for details.